DMX (music service): History

+In July 2020, Mood Media filed for bankruptcy, with the COVID-19 pandemic a major reason for its financial problems.
+The company emerged from bankruptcy in less than 24 hours after stakeholders reached agreement.

 SonicTap

 From February 9, 2010, to February 10, 2018, DMX (Music) provided over 84 commercial-free audio-only music channels to DirecTV customers, branded as "SonicTap".
-DirecTV dropped sonic tap in favor of Music Choice on February 10, 2018.
+DirecTV dropped SonicTap in favor of Music Choice on February 10, 2018.